WUPZ: History

-The station was first granted its license on September 29, 2006 under the ownership of Radioactive, LLC (a holding company owned by Randy Michaels).
+The station was first granted its license on September 29, 2006 under the ownership of Radioactive, LLC (a holding company owned by Randy Michaels) and signed on under this ownership in May 2009 with a Top 40 (CHR) format.
+WUPZ has a rhythmic lean to it.
+The station air staff includes Jason Lee, Cory Lane, Kirk Sanders and Jon Perrault.

 The station was sold to Armada Media Corporation as part of a four station sale in late 2016.
 (Stations also sold under this arrangement included sister stations WUPG, WUPT, and WUPF.)
 The station slogan "94.9 The Bay" alongside its current station logo was adopted as part of the station's acquisition by Armada Media Corporation in 2016.